CivicActions/civicactions.com/src/content/distributed-government.md

 Operational challenges posed by the current COVID-19 situation are just the latest example of why teams should be prepared to continue to work effectively even when they can’t get to their physical office buildings.
 Whether it’s a public health crisis, a forest fire, or just moving to a forward-thinking work culture, you should equip your teams to be effective in a remote or “telework” model.

-### Roundtable Exclusively for Executives in Federal Government
+### Fireside Chat: Remote/Telework Exclusively for Executives in Federal Government

 How to facilitate remote executive type meetings?
 How to address morale and keep distributed teams engaged?
 How to reduce all the video meetings?
 What are strategies for addressing morale and team connectedness?
 This roundtable will address issues around communications, coordination of work between team members, team accountability and trust.
 This is exclusively for executives in Federal Government.